RiccardoZanaboni/sensor-pattern-analysis/motion-simulator/README.md

 # Motion Simulator (Movements State)

-Simulates the movement of one person in the apartment and simulates the behaviour of the movmentState sensors in a selected time slice.
+Simulates the movement of one person in the apartment and simulates the behaviour of the movementState sensors in a selected time slice.
 The program gives three output csv files.
-	"HF_input.csv" represents the measures of each sensor, used as input for the histgram filter "out.csv" represents the room where the person is "out_sensors.csv" represents the measure of the sensor of the room where the person is These files name can be set in the configurations.json ["info"]
+	"HF_input.csv" represents the measures of each sensor, used as input for the histgram filter "out.csv" represents the room where the person is "out_sensors.csv" represents the measure of the sensor of the room where the person is These files name can be set in configurations.json ["info"]
   * ["output_histogram_filter"]["HF_input.csv"]
   * ["output_movement"]["out.csv"]